Things to Do With Kids: Greater New Orleans

 New Orleans is wild, funky and free-spirited.
-It’s known for phenomenal music, some of the best food in the world and more historic districts than any other city in the country.
-But did you know that it’s also a great place to bring kids?
-That’s right, trade in your Bourbon Street all-nighter for a whole lot of family fun.
+It’s known for phenomenal music, some of the best food in the world and is believed to have more historic districts than any other city in the country.
+But did you know that it’s also a great place to bring children?
+That’s right, you can trade in your Bourbon Street all-nighter for a whole lot of family fun.

 Audubon Zoo: Located in historic uptown New Orleans, this award-winning zoo will captivate kids of all ages with everything from playful sea lions and talented elephants to other exotic creates in natural habitats.
 Check out white alligators in the Louisiana Swamp exhibit and the Komodo dragon and two-headed snake in the reptile exhibit.
 Rediscover your fascination with dinosaurs at Dinosaur Adventure or beat the summer heat in the Cool Zoo.

 Audubon Aquarium of the Americas: The adventure begins under a tunnel of water, where colorful fish gaze down at you from above.
-Built right on the Mississippi River next to the city’s famed French Quarter, this is the place to see sea otters and penguins, marvel at sea horses and jellyfish and pet a stingray.
+Built right on the Mississippi River next to the city’s famed French Quarter, this is the place to see sea otters and penguins, marvel at sea horses and jellyfish, even pet a stingray.
 Don’t miss the sharks and sea turtles in the underwater oil rig in the Gulf of Mexico exhibit or the IMAX Theatre next door.

-Audubon Insectarium: Have a budding entomologist on your hands?
-Come meet the creepy crawlies living in this French Quarter building – the largest museum in North America devoted to insects – where multitudes of bugs are even available for touching and (gulp) eating!
+Audubon Butterfly Garden and Insectarium: Have a budding entomologist on your hands?
+Come meet the creepy-crawlies living in this French Quarter building – the largest museum in North America devoted to insects – where multitudes of bugs are even available for touching and (gulp) eating!
 You can “shrink” down to bug size, wander through a swamp-like setting and gaze at thousands of butterflies in an Asian garden.

-Jean Lafitte National Historical Park & Preserve: The boardwalks of the Barataria Preserve lead deep within Louisiana’s wetlands, past palmettos and bald cypress trees and bayous filled with alligators.
-At the Visitor’s Center, kids can earn their Junior Ranger badge and view the animals living in Louisiana’s wetlands.
+Jean Lafitte National Historical Park and Preserve: Stroll the boardwalks of the Barataria Preserve deep within Louisiana’s wetlands, past palmettos, bald cypress trees and bayous filled with alligators.
+At the visitor center, kids can earn their Junior Ranger badge and view the animals living in Louisiana’s wetlands.
 Chalmette Battlefield and cultural exhibits highlighting Cajun culture are also located here.

-Big Branch Marsh National Wildlife Refuge and Southeast Louisiana Refuges Headquarters: Hike the Boy Scout Road boardwalk and trail to get a taste of Louisiana’s various habitats, from marshes to pine forests, spread throughout this 18,000-acre refuge.
-Then stop by the Visitor’s Center for Southeast Louisiana’s eight National Wildlife Refuges and walk the garden trails of a former seminary and play in the interactive welcome center.
+Big Branch Marsh National Wildlife Refuge and Southeast Louisiana Refuges Complex: Hike the boardwalk and trails to get a taste of Louisiana’s various habitats, from marshes to pine forests, spread throughout this 18,000-acre refuge.
+Then stop by the onsite headquarters for Southeast Louisiana’s eight National Wildlife Refuges to walk the garden trails of a former seminary and play in the interactive welcome center.

 Tammany Trace: Bike, walk, run or ride a horse along Louisiana’s top-rated rail-trail, an approximately 30-mile route that travels from downtown Covington through the historic communities of Abita Springs, Mandeville, Lacombe and Slidell in the Northshore area of St. Tammany Parish.
-Kids will particularly enjoy the Kids Konnection Playground at the Headquarters in Mandeville; the beach, nature trail and water playground at Fontainebleau State Park; and the scenic Camp Salmen Nature Park.
+Kids will particularly enjoy the inclusive Kids Konnection Playground in Mandeville; the beach and nature trail at Fontainebleau State Park; and scenic Camp Salmen Nature Park in Slidell.

 French Quarter: Rediscover the French Quarter from a child’s perspective.
 Eat some beignets at Café Du Monde, wander the historic streets listening to musicians and take a riverboat ride or carriage tour.
 Stroll the paths at Armstrong Park and be sure to catch a kid’s concert (or let your child take part in one) at the New Orleans Jazz National Historical Park.

-Longue Vue House & Gardens: Hidden away inside this jewel of an attraction is the children’s Discovery Garden.
-Kids can dig for worms, plant seeds, cart around pint-sized wheelbarrows and watering cans, maneuver an herb maze and learn about the wonders of gardening.
+Longue Vue House & Gardens: Hidden away inside this 8-acre jewel is the children’s Discovery Garden, where kids can dig for worms, plant seeds, cart around pint-sized wheelbarrows, maneuver an herb maze and learn about the wonders of gardening.
 Garden tours are self-guided, but a docent-led tour of the house brings the area’s plantation history to life.